g-iic/Follow-the-Sun/README.md

 1.- Install using HACS the Home Assistant FusionSolar Integration.
 2.- Create a sensor in configuration.yaml adding the lines included in the file configuration.yaml of this repository after changing the XXXXXXXXXX in 'sensor.XXXXXXXXXX_realtime_power' with the code given by the FusionSolar Integration.
 After reload the configuration.yaml a new entity called sensor.charging_amps_kiosk must be visible.
 Create the switch 'switch.followthesun' as is also described that will be used to control the automation.
 3.- Install using HACS the Tesla integration.
 4.- Create a HA automation as described in the file charging_automation.yaml.
 The automation have three triggers.
 If sensor.charging_amps_kiosk value changes or the switch.followthesun changes to "On" or binary_sensor.XXXXXX_charger changes from "Off" to "On".
 The XXXXXX represent the optional name of the vehicle given when installing the Tesla integration.
+The are several conditions that must be fullfiled to continue the automation execution.